npaulson/pymks/_sources/rst/README.txt

 ~~~~~

 The Materials Knowledge Materials in Python (PyMKS) framework is an
-object oriented set of tools and examples written in Python that provide
+object-oriented set of tools and examples, written in Python, that
-high level access to the MKS framework for rapid creation and analysis
+provide high-level access to the MKS framework for rapid creation and
-of structure-property-processing relationships.
-A short intoduction of
+analysis of structure-property-processing relationships.
+A short
-how to use PyMKS is outlined below and example cases can be found `in
+introduction to how to use PyMKS is outlined below and example cases can
-the examples section <EXAMPLES.html>`__.
-Both code and example
+be found `in the examples section <EXAMPLES.html>`__.
+Both code and
-contributions are welcome.
+examples contributions are welcome.

 Mailing List
 ~~~~~~~~~~~~

-Please feel free to ask open ended questions about PyMKS on the pymks-general@googlegroups.com list.
+Please feel free to ask open-ended questions about PyMKS on the pymks-general@googlegroups.com list.